Alessandro Sersanti: Career

-Sersanti growed up in the Fiorentina Youth Sector, playing also for Siena.
-In 2019, he was loaned for two years to Grosseto.
+Sersanti grew up in the youth academy of Fiorentina, after playing for the youth academy of Siena.
+In 2019, he was loaned for two-years to Grosseto.
 He scored three goals in 26 appearances in the 2019–20 season.
 In the following season, he scored two goals in 37 appearances.

 Juventus U23

 On 30 July 2021, Sersanti moved to Juventus U23.
 On 22 August, Sersanti made his debut for Juventus U23 in a 3–2 win against Pro Sesto in a Coppa Italia Serie C match scoring also a goal in the 34th minute.
 On 6 March 2022, Sersanti was booked twice and therefore sent-off in a match eventually won 1–0 against Pro Sesto 2013.

+Sersanti was included in the matchday squad of the senior Juventus team for the last three games of the 2022–23 Serie A season, but remained on the bench in all of them.

+Lecco

+On 11 August 2023, Sersanti moved on a season-long loan to Lecco.

+Reggiana

+On 12 July 2024, Sersanti was loaned by Reggiana.

+Modena

+On 22 August 2025, Sersanti moved to Modena on loan with an obligation to buy.

 Style of play

 He can play as mezz'ala and full back with a good technique.
 He has also been compared to Paul Pogba.